Mafiameower/Powershell/README.md

 ** *Ideas and improvements:* **

 ~~*Add switch -includeAll to get all information from user, not just what is provided above.*~~ **DONE!**

 *add -includeManager switch for more information on manager.*

 ### Update-MgManager
 Use graph to update manager by simply entering username and manager username.

 ### Get-Email-User-List
 Use Graph to get list of users in an Email.
 Working to ensure this encompasses all Email type options.

+# Current Modules to create:

+### New-MgUserCreation
+help assist in user creation, might not be needed.
+Have not investigated yet.(12/31(30))